Deepak-K-Anand/CloudBit/README.md

 # CloudBit API Proxy

-This in short is a proxy that in turn calls the CloudBit's **Output Voltage on Device** API - [http://developers.littlebitscloud.cc/#output-voltage-on-device](http://developers.littlebitscloud.cc/#output-voltage-on-device endpoint).
+This in short is a proxy that in turn calls the CloudBit's [**Output Voltage on Device** API](http://developers.littlebitscloud.cc/#output-voltage-on-device) endpoint.
 The main advantage of this API is that it receives all the parameters required for the *Output voltage on device* API call such as the _Device Id_, _Access Token_, _Percent_ and _Duration_ as Query String parameters via a **GET** and then relays the information to the CloudBit API endpoint as a **POST**.

 ## Usage